 Why Visit Bryce and Zion National Parks?

 Bryce and Zion National Parks are two of the most popular national parks in the United States.
-They are both located within driving distance of Las Vegas, making them a popular destination for tourists.
-But with so much to see and do at both parks, how do you choose which one to visit?
+They're both located within driving distance of Las Vegas, making them a popular destination for tourists.

 Bryce Canyon National Park